corbado/example-passkeys-php-symfony/README.md

 docker compose up -d
 ```

 To verify that your instance is running without errors enter `http://localhost:8000/ping` into your browser.
 If "pong" is displayed, everything worked.
-Entering your ngrok url with `/ping` as path (e.g. `https://eb70-212-204-96-162.eu.ngrok.io/ping`) should display "pong" as well.
+Entering your ngrok url with `/ping` as path (e.g. `https://a9f7-212-204-96-162.eu.ngrok.io/ping`) should display "pong" as well.

 ### 3. Usage

-After step 2.4.2. your local server should be fully funcional.
+After step 2.3. your local server should be fully funcional.

-If you now go to your ngrok URL you should be forwarded to the `/login` page:
+If you now visit your ngrok URL you should be forwarded to the `/login` page:

 ![image](https://user-images.githubusercontent.com/23581140/206202277-80ea9af6-c2de-456a-abed-febc622be291.png)